11 Expert-Backed Strategies to Become an Exceptional Manager

 3. Understand The Business Objectives

 Understanding the business’s goals is critical to being a successful manager.
-The business might be in fast-growth mode, and you need to ramp up as many salespeople as possible.
+If the business is in fast-growth mode, you need to ramp up as many salespeople as possible.

-The business might be launching a new product, and you need to attend industry exhibitions.
-The company might be facing severe competition, and you might need to be finding efficiencies and productivity improvements.
+The business might launch a new product, and you must attend industry exhibitions.
+The company might face severe competition, and you might need to find efficiencies and productivity improvements.

 SkillShare - Create, Build, Thrive